 In 1975 Salandria told Gaeton Fonzi: "I'm afraid we were misled.
 All the critics, myself included, were misled very early.
 I see that now.
 We spent too much time and effort microanalyzing the details of the assassination when all the time it was obvious, it was blatantly obvious that it was a conspiracy.
 Don't you think that the men who killed Kennedy had the means to do it in the most sophisticated and subtle way?
 They chose not to.
 Instead, they picked the shooting gallery that was Dealey Plaza and did it in the most barbarous and openly arrogant manner.
 The cover story was transparent and designed not to hold, to fall apart at the slightest scrutiny.
 The forces that killed Kennedy wanted the message clear: 'We are in control and no one - not the President, nor Congress, nor any elected official - no one can do anything about it.'
 It was a message to the people that their Government was powerless."

-A book on the assassination of John Kennedy, False Mystery, was published in 1999.
+Salandria's book, The JFK Assassination: A False Mystery Concealing State Crimes, was published in 1999.
 In the foreword Salandria argues: "I wrote them (essays on the assassination), not to demonstrate any skills I had as a writer or as a scholar, since my writings clearly show my limitations as such.
-Rather, I wrote these pieces to explain how easy it was to come to the truth of how and why our national security state killed President Kennedy in order to perpetuate the Cold War.
+Rather, I wrote these pieces to explain how easy it was to come to the truth of how and why our national security state killed President Kennedy in order to perpetuate the Cold War."

 I began to examine the post-assassination events as they unfolded.
 I took note of the reports coming in about the alleged assassin.
 I wondered whether his alleged left-wing credentials were bona fide.
 Very early in my work in the peace movement, I learned that some ostensible peace activists were infiltrating government agent provocateurs who were not what they at first blush appeared to be.
 May I suggest that some of our critics of the Warren Report are government agents.
 Can we honestly expect that the powerful elements in our society who dispatched our President with that deadly Dealey Plaza fusillade and then sought to cover up the reasons why he was killed would leave to ordinary citizens to inform the public about the real meaning of the assassination of President Kennedy?